 Primary School Curriculum

-St. Francis’s developmentally appropriate pre-K curriculum goes beyond state and national standards for independent preschools, offering balanced literacy practices, Reggio-inspired/project-based learning, special programs, and a model spiritual-development program.
+St. Francis’s student-centered pre-K curriculum goes beyond state and national standards for independent preschools, offering balanced literacy practices, Reggio-inspired project-based learning, special programs, and a model spiritual-development program.

-We strongly believe that an effective reading program exposes students to a wide variety of print, encourages students to actively use reading and writing as tools for learning, and offers a bridge between phonics and whole language.
+We strongly believe that an effective literacy program introduces young children to a wide variety of print and encourages students to actively use reading and writing as tools for learning.

-Our students develop 21st Century skills—such as critical thinking, problem-solving, creativity, communication, collaboration, leadership, and commitment—through hands-on exploration of topics that are student-generated.
+Our students develop real world skills—such as critical thinking, problem-solving, creativity, communication, collaboration, leadership, and commitment—through meaningful exploration of topics that are student-generated.